Mikelew88/ChefNet/README.md

 # Results

 Overall the model had weighted Recall of 48% and Precision of 38%.
+Without VGG-16 transfer learning Recall was 46% and Precision was 35%.

 These metrics can be compared to a set of random predictions, with a similar number of true predictions as the model, and that had a Recall of 23% and Precision of 6%.

 Below you may see what classes had best Recall (top 10 ranged from 75%-100%), similar to the frequecy of words: